 - (1) For any Beneficiary who is enrolled into MSC+ while in a community setting (i.e. Community EW and Community Non-EW payment categories), the MCO shall have financial responsibility for Nursing Facility services for one hundred eighty (180) days.
 The 180 days begin at the time of the MSC+ Enrollee's date of admission to a Skilled Nursing Facility (SNF) or Nursing Facility (NF) on or after the first effective date of enrollment.
 Both Medical Assistance and Medicare covered days shall be counted toward the 180-day benefit period, except that the MCO shall not pay for Nursing Facility services for new admits to a facility that occurs during Denial of Payment for New Admissions (DOPNA) violation periods, since these days are not covered under the STATE's fee-for-service program.
 The 180 days shall be counted cumulatively.
 The MCO shall be responsible for paying any coinsurance for Medicare covered days during the 180-day benefit period.
-The 180-day benefit period may be applied to an Enrollee more than once if the requirements of the 180-day Separation Period are met as specified in section 4.15 - (2) The MCO may accrue the following types of days toward the cumulative 180-day benefit period: - (a) Medicare SNF days; - (b) Swing Bed Days.
+The 180-day benefit period may be applied to an Enrollee more than once if the requirements of the 180-day Separation Period are met as specified in section 4.14 - (2) The MCO may accrue the following types of days toward the cumulative 180-day benefit period: - (a) Medicare SNF days; - (b) Swing Bed Days.
 These include Medicare SNF days and Medicaid room and board days provided in swing beds that meet all other requirements for use of swing beds, including claims processing procedures and Minnesota Department of Health approval. - (c) Medicaid NF days.
 These may include paid Medicaid leave days.
 Leave days must be for hospital or therapeutic leave of an Enrollee who has not been discharged from a long term care facility.
-According to current Medical Assistance standards, payments for hospital leave days are limited to eighteen (18) consecutive days for each separate and distinct episode of Medically Necessary hospitalization, and payments for therapeutic leave days are limited to thirty-six (36) leave days per calendar year.
+According to current Medical Assistance standards, payments for hospital leave days are limited to eighteen (18) consecutive days for each separate and distinct episode of Medically Necessary hospitalization, and payments for therapeutic leave days are limited to thirty-six (36) leave days per calendar year. - (3) The MCO may not accrue the following types of days toward the cumulative one 180-day benefit period for MSC+: - (a) Days during a DOPNA period do not count towards the Medicaid benefit period or Medicare Benefit Period; - (b) Respite days do not count towards the Medicaid benefit period or Medicare Benefit Period; and

-- (3) The MCO may not accrue the following types of days toward the cumulative one 180-day benefit period for MSC+: - (a) Days during a DOPNA period do not count towards the Medicaid benefit period or Medicare Benefit Period; - (b) Respite days do not count towards the Medicaid benefit period or Medicare Benefit Period; and - (c) Institutional SNF or NF days that accrue during a Hospice election period do not count toward the 180-day SNF/NF benefit period.
-Institutional room and board for these days is paid by the STATE on a fee-for-service basis. - (d) Medicare SNF days for the Enrollee incurred prior to the begin date of the 180-day NF benefit do not count toward the 180-day benefit. - (e) Medicare SNF days paid for in full by Original Medicare and other insurance (for example, a Medicare supplement), and for which the MCO paid nothing. - (4) The MCO shall provide information required by Subcontractors to fulfill delegated administrative responsibilities, for example, NF liability spans. - (5) The MCO will remain liable for the 180-day SNF/NF benefit across contract years.
+- (c) Institutional SNF or NF days that accrue during a Hospice election period do not count toward the 180-day SNF/NF benefit period.
+Institutional room and board for these days is paid by the STATE on a fee-for-service basis. - (d) Medicare SNF days for the Enrollee incurred prior to the begin date of the 180-day NF benefit do not count toward the 180-day benefit. - (4) The MCO shall provide information required by Subcontractors to fulfill delegated administrative responsibilities, for example, NF liability spans. - (5) The MCO will remain liable for the 180-day SNF/NF benefit across contract years.

-4.15.7 Responsibility for Tracking 180-Day Benefit for MSC+.
+4.13.7 Responsibility for Tracking 180-Day Benefit for MSC+.